chingu-voyages/soloproject-tier2-chingu-trivia-po/README.md

 can also find more information about the User Stories [here](https://docs.chingu.io/projres/agile101#building-the-backlog)

-Your task for this Solo Project is to **_create Users Stories and/or tasks_** for the [Requirements](#requirements) listed below.
-Feel free to add questions or additional comments in the User Stories that you feel would be helpful to team members working on it.

 ### What You Need to Do

 Your task for this Solo Project is to **_create Users Stories and/or tasks_** for the [Requirements](#requirements) listed below.

 Feel free to add questions or additional comments in the User Stories that you feel would be helpful to team members working on it.